 The central heating boiler, located in the kitchen, has a fan-assisted flue, which discharges via the adjacent external wall.

-As the chimney stack is shared with the adjoining property, it is classified as a 'party structure' and The Party Wall Act 1996 may apply if work needs to be carried out in the future.
+As both sets of chimney stacks are shared with the adjoining property, they would be classified as a 'party structure' and The Party Wall Act 1996 may apply if work needs to be carried out in the future.